-In nearly all areas Northwestern awards credit for Advanced Placement Examination scores of 5; in some cases credit is also awarded for scores of 3 and 4.
-Specific questions concerning Northwestern's advanced placement policies should be addressed to NU-Q Academic Affairs.
+In nearly all areas Northwestern awards credit for Advanced Placement Examination scores of 5; in some cases, credit is also awarded for scores of 3 (e.g. Chemistry) and 4 (e.g. Math, Science and Foreign Languages).
+Specific questions concerning Northwestern's Advanced Placement policies should be addressed to NU-Q Academic Affairs.
 Northwestern awards credit for distinguished performance on the British General Certificate of Education (A-Level) Examinations, the higher-level examinations of the International Baccalaureate, and certain other foreign university entrance examinations (e.g. French Baccalaureate)

 Northwestern also recognizes college credits earned by students before entering the University as freshmen.
-To qualify for such recognition, the courses must be similar to courses offered at Northwestern, must have been taken at a college or university whose accreditation is recognized by Northwestern, must not have been submitted in partial fulfillment of the normal secondary school graduation requirement, and must have been given on the campus of a college or university and taken primarily by bona fide college students (i.e., high school graduates pursuing a college degree).
+To qualify for such recognition, the courses must be similar to courses offered at Northwestern; must have been taken at a college or university whose accreditation is recognized at Northwestern; must not have been submitted in partial fulfillment of the normal secondary school graduation requirement; and must have been given on the campus of a college or university and taken primarily by requirement bona fide college students (i.e., high school graduates pursuing a college degree).
 If candidates have taken college courses that do not qualify for credit under these conditions, they should take Advanced Placement Examinations in the appropriate subjects.